mstksg/inCode/copy/entries/lenses-and-prisms.md

 But this is bad bad bad.
 That's because you can use this to represent lenses that "break the laws".
 This representation is, to use the technical term, "too big".
 It allows more more values than are actual lenses.
+It breaks the "make illegal things unrepresentable" principle by a pretty big margin.

 So, here's the secret: A `Lens' s a` is nothing more than a way of saying that *`s` is a product between `a` and some type `q`*.